 - A copy of bank withdrawals for the past 3 months.

 - Order NIE number *.

-* The first thing you must do when you buy a property in Spain is to apply for a NIE number (Número de Identidad de Extranjero) your Spanish numbers.
+* The first thing you must do when you buy a property in Spain is to apply for an NIE number (Número de Identidad de Extranjero) your Spanish numbers.
 It is required to apply for a loan and to write the purchase agreement.
-We will give you advice on how and where to apply for this personal from Sweden.
+We help you with this matter.